Entergy : Arkansas Customers to Receive One-Time Credit in February | MarketScreener

 Brandi Hinkle, MBA, APR||bhinkle@entergy.com

-Entergy Arkansas customers will see a one-time credit on February 2021 bills, following an annual adjustment based on federal tax rates.
+Entergy Arkansas customers will see a one-time credit on February 2021 bills, following an annual adjustment based on the outcome of certain federal tax positions and a decrease in the state tax rate.

 'Providing affordable, safe and reliable energy is at the heart of what we aim to do each day,' said Michael Considine, Entergy Arkansas customer service vice president, 'and our goal is to pass along additional credits to our customers as quickly as possible.'

-The amount varies by customer based on the kilowatt-hours consumed, but the average residential customer will see a $3.85 credit on their February bill.
+The amount varies by customer based on the kilowatt-hours consumed, but the average residential customer will see a $3.85 credit on February bills.
 The total to be credited back to all customers is estimated at $5.6 million, with a credit for commercial and industrial customers also based on usage.

-In December 2017, Congress passed the Tax Cuts and Jobs Act which lowered the federal tax rate of 35% to 21%, which resulted in Entergy Arkansas crediting nearly $500 million in accumulated deferred income tax to customers between April 2018 and December 2019.
-This final credit is a reconciliation of the pre-collected tax money owed to customers.
+This credit comes at a time when some customers may have trouble paying their bills, officials said, and Entergy has worked diligently to help ease the burdens the COVID-19 pandemic has caused for many customers.

+Beginning in March 2020, Entergy utility companies in their four-state service area worked with their respective retail regulators to suspend all electricity shut-offs for non-payment of bills or for past-due amounts.
+During this time, the company implemented an Enhanced Customer Assistance Plan that provides customers with new flexible options to extend time to pay.

 Disclaimer